mattmilburn/strapi-plugin-permalinks/README.md

 * [Roadmap](#roadmap)

 ## <a id="features"></a>✨ Features
-* Manage a chain of slugs to build a unique URL path
+* Manage a chain of slugs to build a unique URL path.
-* Nested relationships for content types
+* Nested relationships for content types.
-* Child relations automatically sync with changes to parents
+* Child relations automatically sync with changes to parents.
+* Create parent/child relations from different collections.

 ## <a id="installation"></a>💎 Installation
 ```bash